-- Modification of NSPI protection systems at 67N-Onslow EHV and 3C-Port Hastings. - Install a new 230kV substation complete with 3 breaker ring bus at the POI at L-7003 with control and protection.
-A Remote Terminal Unit (RTU) to interface with NSPI's SCADA, with telemetry and controls as required by NSPI. - Changes to the setpoint of existing NSPI RAS (Group 3, Group 5 and Group 6) plus a new Type III RAS for the Trenton Bypass double-circuit tower, with approval by NPCC.
+- Modification of NSPI protection systems at 67N-Onslow and 3C-Port Hastings. - Install a new 230kV substation complete with 3 breaker ring bus at the POI at L-7003 with control and protection.
+A Remote Terminal Unit (RTU) to interface with NSPI's SCADA system, with telemetry and controls as required by NSPI. - Changes to existing NSPI RAS (Group 3, Group 5 and Group 6) plus a new RAS, likely Limited Impact, for the Trenton Bypass double-circuit tower, pending NPCC approval.